 Augmented Wakefulness

 The Circadian Protocol suppresses reproductive hormones.
-Full Protocol users experience a 40% fertility reduction — a side effect nobody advertises.
+Full Protocol users experience a 40% fertility reduction — a side effect that doesn't appear in the marketing materials.

 18yr